-SP635 Clinical Speech-Language Pathology Externship (3.00 cr.)
+SP635 Clinical Externship (1-4.00 cr.)

 Prerequisite: SP633, SP634.
-Provides students with speech-language pathology experiences in selected clinical settings such as rehabilitation centers and hospitals.
-Students are assigned to the facility two to three days per week.
-Admission by application to the Graduate Clinical Placement Committee.
+Provides speech-language pathology students with intensive, off-campus experiences in clinical and medical settings.
+Students are assigned to the facility at least 30 or more hours per week.
+School placements are not included.
 May be repeated for credit.

-SP636 Advanced Clinical Speech-Language Pathology Externship: Specialty Clinical Programs (4.0
+SP636 Advanced Clinical Externship: Specialty Clinical Programs (4.00 cr.)

-Specialty Clinical Programs (4.00 cr.)
 Prerequisite: SP633.
 Advanced clinical placements providing experience with challenging client populations in four full-day per week hospital and clinical settings.
 Admission by application to the Graduate Clinical Placement Committee.
 May be repeated for credit.

-SP637 Clinical Speech-Language Pathology Externship: School-Based (3.00 cr.)
+SP637 Clinical Externship: School-Based (1-4.00 cr.)

 Prerequisite: SP633, SP634.
-Provides students with comprehensive speech-language pathology experiences in school settings from birth to 21 years.
-Placements may include public and private, regular education, special education, day, and/or residential settings.
+Provides speech-language pathology students with comprehensive experiences in school settings working with clients aged birth to 21 years.
+Placements may include public, private, regular education, special education, day, and/or residential settings.
 Focus is on current assessment and treatment models and methods in the schools.
-Admission by application to the Graduate Clinical Placement Committee.
 May be repeated for credit.